Théo Fages: St Helens

 Fages played in St Helens 8-4 2020 Super League Grand Final victory over Wigan at the Kingston Communications Stadium in Hull.

 Fages played for St. Helens in their 2021 Challenge Cup Final victory over Castleford.

 Huddersfield Giants

 On the 13 October 2021, it was confirmed that Fages would be joining Huddersfield Giants from 2022.

 Fages made his club debut for Huddersfield in round 1 of the 2022 Super League season where they defeated Toulouse Olympique 42-14.

+On 11 August 2023, Fages signed a two-year deal to join the Catalans Dragons ahead of the 2024 Super League season.

+Catalans Dragons

+Fages made his club debut for Catalans in round 1 of the 2024 Super League season against Warrington.
+The following week, he scored two tries for Catalans in their 34-0 victory over the newly promoted London Broncos side.

+Pia XIII

+In August 2025, it was announced that Fages would be returning to his childhood club, Baroudeurs de Pia XIII, for the 2025/2026 season.
+Pia play in the French Elite XIII competition.

 International career

 Fages made his début for France in the victory over Papua New Guinea at the 2013 Rugby League World Cup, and went on to make one further appearance in the tournament.

 He played in the 2014 European Cup, scoring his first try for France in a victory over Wales.

 He was named captain of the French team prior to the 2015 European Cup.
 In the tournament he scored against Ireland (1 try).